-The third year academic calendar at Asheville is comprised of two types of clinical experiences - inpatient and longitudinal outpatient.
-The inpatient experience consists of a ten-week block (including the six-week surgery clerkship, one week each of inpatient medicine, pediatrics, neurology, and OB L&D) and later in the year two additional weeks of medicine and OB L&D and one pediatric pulse weekend.
+The third year academic calendar at Asheville is comprised of two types of clinical experiences -inpatient and longitudinal outpatient.
+The inpatient experience consists of a ten-week block (including the six-week surgery clerkship, one week each of inpatient medicine, pediatrics, neurology, and OB L&D) and later in the year, two additional weeks of medicine and OB L&D and one optional pediatric pulse weekend.
 The surgery clerkship consists of two weeks of general surgery in a rural setting, and one week each of general surgery, trauma, GYN oncology, and a surgical subspecialty in Asheville.

 Students participate in the longitudinal portion for the remainder of the year.
-Each student is assigned to a community practice for the core specialties (internal medicine, OB, pediatrics, family medicine, neurology, and psychiatry), where they see a panel of their “own” continuity patients or work-ins.
-Students are supervised by their attending physician, who reviews each case and care plan with them.
+Each student is assigned to a community practice for the core specialties (internal medicine, OB, pediatrics, family medicine, neurology, and psychiatry) where they see a panel of their “own” continuity patients or work-ins.
+Students work one-on-one with their attending physician, who reviews each case and care plan with them.
 If their patients are admitted or referred to another provider, the student will see their patients in the hospital or accompany them to that visit as well.
 See sample week below.

 Weekly student schedule